jpcaparas/docker-web-stack/README.md

 ... followed by a `docker-compose up [arguments...]`

+---

+If you want to use a different web server port (e.g. 80), modify the port on the `docker-compose.yml` file and start the stack again.

 ## Gotchas

-- Ensure that ports `8080` and `3306` are open on your host machine.
+- Ensure that the host machine ports `8080` (web server) and `3306` (database) are open on your host machine.

 # Warranties